Balance Sheet Depreciation

 Balance Sheet Depreciation Example

 Business ABC owns furniture, which costs £540 when purchased.
-The business has been using the straight-line depreciation method for over three years and has owned the furniture for 12 months.
+The business has used the straight-line depreciation method for over three years and has owned the furniture for 12 months.

 Monthly depreciation is posted to expense on the Profit & Loss at £15 per month.